 Content marketing is a strategy that creates and distributes valuable content to attract and retain customers.
 It helps companies build brand loyalty, provide information that must be of interest to the target audience, and engage customers to buy the product in the coming days.
 The basic idea of content marketing to give something valuable and, in return, get something valuable.

 The use of social media has increased over time.
-However, most consumers expect easy to understand and tailored information about a product or service and looking for the opportunity to influence a brand via social media posts and reviews.
-With the help of social media, you can not only create a two-way communication but also tracks the customer activities and engagement.
-As a result, you can provide tailored information based on customer’s activities.
+However, most consumers expect easy-to-understand and tailored information about a product or service and looking for the opportunity to influence a brand via social media posts and reviews.
+With the help of social media, you can not only create two-way communication but also tracks customer activities and engagement.
+As a result, you can provide tailored information based on customers’ activities.

 Marketing relationship is a two-way process; if a company wants to establish a sound connection with its customers, it is vital to ask for feedback, for example, their experience with the brand, their likes, dislikes, suggestions, and Wishlist.
 The information a company collects in a two-way process is inevitable if you want to improve your relationship marketing strategy.

 If you want to build long-term customer relationships, do not forget to use email marketing.
 The crucial part of an email is that it is cost-effective and gives you control.
 Who you want to target?
 You can send your marketing message to individuals or groups.
 The success rate depends on the valuable and relevant information to the right person at the right time.

 The Swedish furniture company has a loyal customer base globally.
 The company changed its ubiquitous catalog font.
 As a result, Ikea received tons of complaints from its customers.
 This Swedish company handled the situation very well and changed the font in the next catalogue.